thomas-haslwanter/statsintro/rst/statsCategorical.rst

 Degrees of Freedom
 ^^^^^^^^^^^^^^^^^^

-The degrees of freedom can be computed by the numbers of absolute observed frequencies which can be chosen freely.
+The degrees of freedom (DOF) can be computed by the numbers of absolute observed frequencies which can be chosen freely.
 For example, only one cell of a 2x2 table with the sums at the side and bottom needs to be filled, and the others can be found by subtraction.
 In general, an *r x c* table has *df=(r-1)x(c-1)*